 Spicing up your meal with some digestive spices and ghee is an effective way to reduce the unwanted effects that improper food combinations can bring.
 These Ayurvedic cooking essentials will strengthen the digestive fire while simultaneously helping to break down the food.
-For example, if you decide to indulge in a smoothie containing fruits, nuts, seeds and greens, then adding in a heap of ginger, cinnamon and turmeric along with a small spoonful of ghee will be a great addition!
-Similarly if you would like to eat your chicken with brown rice, make sure to add in some Agni Churna to the dish for ease of digestion and ultimately better health!
+For example, if you decide to indulge in a smoothie containing fruits, nuts, seeds, and greens, then adding in a heap of ginger, cinnamon, and turmeric will be a great addition!
+Similarly, if you would like to eat your chicken with brown rice, make sure to add some Agni Churna and ghee to the dish for ease of digestion and ultimately better health!

 6. Food that is cooked together will get along better together!

-By cooking the improper food combination in the same pot, the foods form a bit of a comradery and become more easy to digest together.
-Cooking these undesirable combinations in a meal that is well-cooked such as soup, stew, porridge or a crock pot meal will ease the negative effects of the improper food combination even further (say compared to a sauté or stir-fry).
+By cooking the improper food combination in the same pot, the foods form a bit of comradery and become easier to digest together.
+Cooking these undesirable combinations in a meal that is well-cooked such as soup, stew, porridge, or a crockpot meal will ease the negative effects of the improper food combination even further (say compared to a sauté or stir-fry).
 When using this recommendation, add a bit of ghee and spice and you will have yourself a healthy, digestion-friendly meal!

 7. Allow a bit more time after your meal to digest fully.